terrychan0114/python-projects/app-cycle-test/README.md

 Now you're ready to run the test.

 ## Starting the test
-1. Type in the "Start cycle number" and "Target cycle number"
+1. Type in all of the required fields using the keypad for each field
 2. Press "Start"

 ## Stopping the test